quekky/pyktv/README.md

 If you want to use the media checking features in Song Editor, download ffmpeg and put it in the path (or install from dnf/apt)

-After downloading youtube_dl source (or from pip), edit the code https://github.com/rg3/youtube-dl/issues/15787
+~~-After downloading youtube_dl source (or from pip), edit the code https://github.com/rg3/youtube-dl/issues/15787~~ fixed in newer version of youtube_dl

 # FAQ